zengh5/Transferable_targeted_attack/README.md

 #### ```eval_ensemble_TMDI.py```: Ensemble transfer.

 ### More results
-We provide ablation study on N_h and T in the 'supp.pdf'.
+We provide ablation study on N_h and T, visual quality comparison, and attack ability comparison with a generative attack TTP, in the 'supp.pdf'.

 Our codes are heavily borrowed from: https://github.com/ZhengyuZhao/Targeted-Transfer